gcr/torch-residual-networks/README.md

 -------
 - 2016-01-19:
   - **New results**: Re-ran the 'alternate building block' results on deeper networks.
 They have more of an effect.
-  - Added a table of contents to avoid getting lost.
+  - **Added a table of contents** to avoid getting lost.
+  - **Added experimental artifacts** (log of training loss and test error, the saved model, the any patches used on the source code, etc) for two of the more interesting experiments, for curious folks who want to reproduce our results.
+(These artifacts are hereby released under the zlib license.)
 - 2016-01-15:
   - **New CIFAR results**: I re-ran all the CIFAR experiments and updated the results.
 There were a few bugs: we were only testing on